inceptor27/Predicting-Consumer-Purchase-intention-using-Twitter-Data/README.md

 # Predicting-Consumer-Purchase-intention-using-Twitter-Data
 The rapid rise of e-commerce has transformed consumer decision-making and brand interaction.
 Twitter stands out as a platform where users share opinions, compare products, seek recommendations, and signal purchase intentions.
 These tweets provide a rich source of real-time insights into consumer behavior and buying patterns.

+This project is concerned with developing a machine learning-based system for the effective prediction of consumer purchase intention through the analysis of user-generated content in social media, particularly on Twitter.
+With millions of users voicing their interests, opinions, and buying decisions online, social platforms become helpfully indicative of emerging market trends and consumer behavior.
+With access to such information, decision-making by marketers, retailers, and businesses can be successfully improved.

+For this purpose, a tweet dataset was developed that consisted of columns like tweet text, region, product, timestamp, and purchase intention label.
+This was then cleaned and pre-processed using NLP techniques for which noise removal, tokenization, lemmatization, and sentiment analysis were used.
+Every single tweet was converted into meaningful numerical representations using TF-IDF, Sentiment Scores, and Sentence Transformer embeddings, which capture semantic information more effectively than traditional techniques.

+Various machine learning models were trained and tested: Logistic Regression, Naive Bayes, SVM, Decision Tree, and MLP.
+Their performance was then compared using various metrics: accuracy, precision, recall, F1 score, and ROC-AUC.
+The model with the highest performance was then saved and integrated into a prediction function that can analyze new, unseen tweets.
+Advanced visualizations have been created to show purchase intention distribution across regions, such as India vs. the USA, and across specific products, like the iPhone.

+An extended version of the system was also implemented using BERT, a state-of-the-art deep learning model.
+Significant improvement in contextual pattern understanding was seen in the system for consumer language, leading to more accurate intention prediction after fine-tuning BERT.

+The final system offers a scalable, data-driven approach that will help organizations understand consumers' preferences and develop globally optimized product marketing strategies, hence targeting potential buyers more effectively.
+Insights provided by this project can feed into market forecasting, product positioning, and customer segmentation in a highly competitive digital landscape.